-For those complaints and concerns that cannot be resolved informally, the board has adopted a student and parent grievance policy at FNG(LOCAL) in accordance with and is attached to this handbook as an appendix.
+For those complaints and concerns that cannot be resolved informally, the board has adopted a student and parent grievance policy at FNG(LOCAL) in accordance with Education Code Chapter 26A.
+This policy describing the grievance process in detail is available in the district's online policy manual at:

+and is attached to this handbook as an appendix.
 A parent may file a grievance by submitting the district grievance form to the campus principal.
 The district's grievance forms are available at the principal's or superintendent's office.